 Scottie ends up falling in love with this mysterious woman.
 He is left wracked with guilt and despair once again, after he fails to prevent her from jumping to her death.
 Some time after her death, Scottie meets Judy (Kim Novak), a young woman who bears an uncanny resemblance to the dead Madeleine.
 Scottie soon learns that all may not have been as it had initially seemed to him.
 So he sets out to do some investigating.

-Scottie and Madeleine are two troubled and sad souls clinging to one another, they remind me of the way a drowning person clings to a lifebelt or piece of wood to try and stay afloat.
+Leaving aside the mystery and horror elements of the story, the heart of the film is the relationship between Scottie and Madeleine.
+They are two troubled and sad souls clinging desperately to one another the way a drowning person clings to a lifebelt or piece of wood to try and stay afloat.
 Scottie feels protective of Madeleine, he is drawn to this gentle and shy woman of mystery.
 Scottie can’t see that all may not be as it seems with Madeleine’s situation at all, he is so blinkered by love and desire, that he ignores the reality before him.
 In his attitudes he is the typical Noir detective, slowly being drawn to his doom by the femme fatale that he desires above all else in his life.

 James Stewart and Kim Novak deliver career best performances here.
 James in particular goes places we have never seen him go before.